ucladevx/BruinBot-Backend/README.md

 npm install
 ```

-Create .env file in root directory with the following enviornment variables
+Create .env file in root directory with the following enviornment variables:
 ```
 ATLAS_UR=<Your Atlas URI>
 ```